 Is Your Child an Empath?
 Tips for Raising Empathic Children

-Excerpt from Dr. Judith Orloff’s "The Empath’s Survival Guide"
+An excerpt from Judith Orloff’s "The Empath’s Survival Guide."

-Empathic children have nervous systems which react more quickly and strongly to external stimuli including stress.
+Empathic children have nervous systems that react more quickly and strongly to external stimuli including stress.

 Their sensitivities can get assaulted by our coarse world, and this affects their behavior.
 Since most empathic children can’t articulate the cause of their upset, enlightened parents can help them identify triggers and offer the solutions I’ll present below to relieve their distress.

 As parents, you need to know what overstimulates your empathic children and avoid those activities.
 Doing so calms them and wards off exhaustion, tantrums, and anxiety.
 Common triggers include: excessive busyness such as overscheduling their day without breaks, multitasking, no alone time, and violent television programs or newscasts, especially at night.
 Following exposure to any of these factors, children might find it harder to fall asleep and require more downtime before bed to unwind.
 (Sensitive children may take longer to calm down at night than other children since their systems are slower to transition from stimulation to quiet).
 Also, empathic children can feel and absorb other people’s emotional discomfort, especially from parents and close friends.
 Because they are “super-responders,” their hurts cut deep and their joys are extra-joyous.